kazwd2008/RMSD/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of RMSD is to provide a tool for multivariate outlier detection based on the Modified Stahel-Donoho estimators.
+The RMSD package aims to provide a tool for multivariate outlier detection based on the Modified Stahel-Donoho estimators.
+The RMSD function is contained in the package.

-Since the function uses random numbers, the results between runs could differ unless a random seed is provided using the parameter "sd".
+Since the function RMSD uses random numbers, the results between runs could differ unless a random seed is provided using the parameter “sd.”

-The default setting of the threshold to decide outlier is 99.9 percentile point of F-statistics.
-It can be changed using the parameter "pt".
+The default threshold set to decide outlier is 99.9 percentile point of F-statistics.
+It can be changed using the parameter “pt.”

 The algorithm is computationally burdensome when the number of variables increases.
-We confirm that this function works up to 11 variables with 100 observations in a 32-bit PC with 4GB memory.
+We confirm this function works up to 11 variables with 100 observations in a 32-bit PC with 4GB memory.

-Paralleled function code is available from https://github.com/kazwd2008/MSD.parallel.
+A parallel package with the same method is available from https://github.com/kazwd2008/MSDp for higher dimensional datasets.

-This function is improved the function “msd” at https://github.com/kazwd2008/MSD by adding the last step to calculate Mahalanobis distance of each observation and F-statistics to decide outliers.
+RMSD improves “msd” at https://github.com/kazwd2008/MSD by adding the last step to calculate the squared Mahalanobis distance of each observation and F-statistics to decide outliers.

 ## Installation